chef-boneyard/chef_slack/README.md

 Custom Resource Usage
 -----
-In your `metadata.rb` you need to add `depends 'slack'` and add `include_recipe 'slack'` to your recipe.
+In your `metadata.rb` you need to add `depends chef_slack'` and add `include_recipe 'chef_slack'` to your recipe.
 Passing the below will use default attributes

 ```ruby
 slack_notify "Say Summat!"